vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 Box 2.1: A Story of Lighting Efficiency
 One way to quantify lighting progress is in the luminous efficacy of light, in units of lumens per Watt.
 In the 20th century, incandescent bulbs were so ubiquitous for so long that we fell into the bad habit of characterizing brightness in terms of the electrical power consumed by the bulb, in Watts.
 Thus we have generations of people accustomed to how bright a "100 W" or "60 W" bulb is.
 As technology changes, we should migrate to "lumens," which accurately captures how bright a source is perceived by the human eye.
 Table 2.1 and Figure 2.3 present the evolution of luminous efficacy as sources improved.
 Can this trend continue indefinitely?
 No. Every photon of light carries a minimum energy11 requirement based on its wavelength.
 For photons spread across the visible spectrum (creating light we perceive as white), the theoretical limit is about 300 lm/W [9].
 At this extreme, no energy is wasted in the production of light, putting 100% of the energy into the light itself.
 Engineering rarely reaches theoretical limits, due to a host of practical challenges.
 It would therefore not be surprising if lighting efficiency does not improve over where it is today by another factor of two, ending yet another centuries-long trend.
-10: That is, no orders-of-magnitude that will allow us to continue growth for cen- turies more after physical resources limit growth.
+10: That is, no orders-of-magnitude that will allow us to continue growth for centuries more after physical resources limit growth.
-Through this example, we can see how substitution and decoupling might be con- nected: efficiency improves through substi- tution, requiring less energy for the same lighting value.
+Through this example, we can see how substitution and decoupling might be connected: efficiency improves through substitution, requiring less energy for the same lighting value.
 Bulb packaging still refers to the "equivalent wattage" of a bulb, even though a "60 W equivalent" bulb may only consume 12 W of power.
 11: We will see this in Sec.
 5.10 (p.79).
 Table 2.1: Luminous efficacies [10, 11].